Ena Shibahara: 2019: Focus on doubles, partnership with Shuko Aoyama

-In singles Shibahara started the year playing a mixture of ITF and WTA challenger tournaments.
-Following a quarter final result at the $100k Vancouver tournament her ranking reach her career high (so far) of 416 on August 19th.
-Following this Shibahara focused mainly on doubles.
+In singles, she started the year playing a mixture of ITF and WTA Challenger tournaments.
+Following a quarterfinal result at the 100k Vancouver Open, her singles ranking reached a career-high of world No. 416, on 19 August 2019.

-2020–2021: WTA 1000 title, Olympics, Grand Slam & WTA Finals SF
+2020–2021: WTA 1000 title & WTA Finals semifinalist

-Partnering Shuko Aoyama she won her maiden WTA 1000 title at the 2021 Miami Open, reached the semifinals at Wimbledon, participated in the Tennis at the 2020 Summer Olympics in Japan and reached the semifinals of the 2021 WTA Finals.
+Partnering Aoyama, Shibahara won her maiden WTA 1000 title at the 2021 Miami Open and represented Japan at the 2020 Summer Olympics, where the pair lost in the first round to eventual silver medalists Belinda Bencic and Viktorija Golubic.
+She also reached the semifinals at Wimbledon and of the WTA Finals, seeded No. 2.
 She won seven more titles, five being at the WTA 500 level, during her successful partnership with Aoyama.

+Also in 2021 Shibahara made her WTA Tour-level main draw debut in singles in Cleveland as a lucky loser but lost to Bethanie Mattek-Sands.

-2022: World No. 4 in doubles, maiden mixed-doubles title
+2022: Maiden mixed-doubles title, world No. 4 in doubles

-At the Australian Open, she reached the semifinals of a major for the second time in her career, partnering Aoyama.
+At the Australian Open, she reached the semifinals of a major for the second time in her career, partnering again with Shuko Aoyama.
 Later, she set a new career-high ranking of No. 4, on 21 March 2022, after making the Indian Wells Open final where she partnered with Asia Muhammad.

-At the French Open, she won the first Grand Slam title of her career in mixed doubles, partnering with Wesley Koolhof.
+At the French Open, she won the first major title of her career in mixed doubles, partnering with Wesley Koolhof.
 She became the first Japanese player in 25 years to win the mixed doubles championship in Paris, since Rika Hiraki and Mahesh Bhupathi took home the title in 1997.

-2023: Australian Open finalist
+2023: Major finalist, WTA 1000 doubles title & singles debut

-At the Australian Open, she reached the semifinals of a major for the third time in her career, partnering again with Aoyama.
-The pair defeated second-seeded pair of Coco Gauff and Jessica Pegula to reach their first major final.
+At the Australian Open, she reached the semifinals of a major for the third time in her career, partnering again with Shuko Aoyama.
+The pair defeated second-seeded pair of Coco Gauff and Jessica Pegula to reach their first Grand Slam final.
+However, they were defeated in straight sets by defending champions, Krejčíková and Siniaková.

+She won her ninth title at the Rosmalen Open and her first WTA 1000 title at the Canadian Open, partnering Aoyama.

+She qualified for the singles main draw of the WTA 1000 Guadalajara Open but lost to Karolína Plíšková.